peterwwillis/palvella/DESIGN.md

 ---
 #### Plugins: Category: Engine

 Engines are the method by which logic is executed.
 They are used to execute Actions within Jobs.

-While a Job specifies what we should execute, the Engine actually implements that execution.
-This allows us to abstract away the platform that the execution is performed on.
+While a Job specifies what combinations of Actions should run, and Actions specify what specifically we should run, the Engine specifies where we run it and how.
+This allows us to abstract away the platform that actions are performed on.

 An instance of an Engine may be a process which is already running within a specific computing environment, or it may be created dynamically at run-time as needed by an Action or Job.

-An instance of an Engine when it is executing logic for an Action or a Job is called a "Worker" (the same difference between a compiled executable file, and a running process).
+An instance of an Engine when it is executing logic for an Action or a Job is called a "Worker" (the difference between a compiled executable file, and a running process).

+An Engine can have a Jobs attached to it.
+The 'setup' Job allows the Engine to run Actions that will set up the Engine for its work, and the 'teardown' Job allows the Engine to run Actions that will clean up once the Engine is done.

+These Engine Jobs afford the ability to do things like:
+ - Create and mount a data volume
+ - Set environment variables
+ - Authenticate with a cloud provider
+ - Create cloud resources before an Action or Job starts running
+ - Destroy cloud resources once an Action or Job is done running

+In theory one could simply create a Job, and have the Actions in that job perform the steps necessary to set up or tear down the Engine.
+But by moving those steps into a Job attached to the Engine, the Engine becomes a more composeable/reusable component.
+The parent Job can therefore be smaller and doesn't require the duplication of including the setup and teardown steps within the larger job.

 ##### Plugins: Category: Engine: Parameters